giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.3.2.md

 date: '2020-05-26T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v9.3.2, published on 26 May 2020, 15:00
-title: workload cluster release v9.3.2 for AWS
+title: Workload cluster release v9.3.2 for AWS
 ---

 This release fixes an issue where upgrading from an earlier platform release to platform release v9.3.0 or v9.3.1 would result in the `nginx-ingress-controller` service having no endpoints, causing the NGINX IC app to not work.